 - File cannot have hard returns within a field.

 - Data should be formatted as the customer wants it to appear on printed piece.

 - For projects that use more than variable text (such as photos or signatures), it is highly recommended to consult your shipper.

 WHAT ABOUT SINGLE LETTERS?

-If you are sending individual letters out to clients, be sure to address the envelope correctly.
+If you are sending individual letters out to clients for mass mailing, be sure to address the envelope correctly.
 Here is some advice from USPS: